“We are not a team because we work together. We are a

 lcg@taprootnh.org, (603) 788-4183 ext.
 4

-Jordan Garrett, Lead Camp Counselor
+Jordan Garrett, Summer Camp Lead Counselor and Wild Wednesdays Counselor

 Jordan is a science educator, hiker, and sustainability advocate.
 She grew up in Portsmouth, New Hampshire and moved to the North Country after graduating from UNH with her bachelors in 2020.
 Jordan is happiest when she is outdoors and most of her favorite memories are from various adventures in wild places.
 She's collected stories about climate change in the Himalayas, navigated a too friendly bison named Hank in Yellowstone, and more recently completed thru hiking the Pacific Crest Trail, a 2,650 mile trek from Mexico to Canada.